 Dr. David Silvers

-Dr. David Silvers has recently relocated his neurology practice from the northeast and opened a new practice here in Palm Beach County.
+In 2014 Dr. David Silvers relocated his neurology practice from the northeast and opened a solo practice here in Palm Beach County.

 Dr. Silvers’ interests include general neurology, neuromuscular disease/electromyography, movement disorders (eg, Parkinson Disease), cognitive impairment, concussion and sleep disorders.